svx/k8-traefik/docs/tutorial.md

 ---

-### 2.2 Deploy The Traefik Configuration
+### 3.2 Deploy The Traefik Configuration

-Use `kubectl` to apply the configuration to your cluster:
+Use `kubectl` inside the `traefik-tutorial` directory to apply the configuration to your cluster:

 ```shell
 kubectl apply -f 00-role.yml \